-Having achieved perfect spatial and temporal overlap and having fixed the relative phase $\phi_{4}$ to zero, one is then ready to demonstrate entanglement purification.
-In the first purification experiment, the mixed state as in (\ref{mixstate}) with fidelity of $F=0.75$ was prepared.
-The preparation was confirmed by the experimentally measured fractions both in the $H/V$ and in the $+/-$ bases, as shown in Figs. \ref{pur-data}(a) and \ref{pur-data}(b), respectively.
-The measured results in Fig. \ref{pur-data} (c) and \ref{pur-data}(d) together prove the significant improvement of entanglement fidelity, with the fidelity $F^{\prime}=0.92\pm0.01$ of the purified sub-ensemble.
-In a second experiment entanglement purification was performed for the mixed state with $F=0.80$.
-After purification, the observed entanglement fidelity for the sub-ensemble in the modes a3 and b3 is about $0.94\pm0.01$.
-Both experiments verified the purification scheme.
-It is worth noting that in both experiments, the visibilities of the original mixed states are $50\%$ and $60\%$, respectively.
-After one-step purification the visibilities of the new ensembles are $84\%$ and $88\%$, which are well above the threshold to violate Bell's inequality.
-Such a Bell experiment with purified less-entangled states has already been performed by Walther \textit{et al}.
-(2005a).
-In this experiment, the initial poorly entangled photons, not being able to violate Bell's inequality, were created by a controllable decoherence.
-After purification, $S_{\mathrm{Bell}}=2.29\pm0.13$ was measured, which violates Bell's inequality by 2.2 standard deviations.
+In the first purification experiment, a mixed state as in (\ref{mixstate}) with fidelity of $F=0.75$ was prepared.
+The preparation was positively tested by measuring fractions both in the $H/V$ and in the $+/-$ bases, as shown in Figs. \ref{pur-data}(a) and \ref{pur-data}(b), respectively.

+The measured results in Fig.\ref{pur-data} (c) and Fig.\ref{pur-data}(d) show a significant improvement of entanglement fidelity to the value of $F^{\prime}=0.92\pm0.01$ for the purified sub-ensemble.
+In a second experiment entanglement purification was performed for a mixed state with $F=0.80$.
+After purification, the observed entanglement fidelity for the sub-ensemble in the modes a3 and b3 was about $0.94\pm0.01$.
+For each initial mixed state the purification scheme worked.
+The two-photon interference visibility of the original mixed states was $50\%$ and $60\%$, respectively.
+In a single purification step it was increased to $84\%$ and $88\%$.
+This is well above the threshold to violate a Bell inequality.
+In a subsequent development, a Bell experiment with purified states was performed (Walther \textit{et al}.
+(2005a)).
+The states of initially poorly entangled photons, below thresholds to violate a Bell-CHSH inequality, were prepared by a controllable decoherence.
+After a purification, $S_{\mathrm{Bell}}=2.29\pm0.13$ was measured.
+This violates the inequality by 2.2 standard deviations.